cloudogu/dogu-development-docs/docs/core/basics_en.md

 `/var/log/docker/` to enable log forwarding or analysis, for example.

 This log can now be used to check output to see if the dogu was started correctly:
-- `cat /var/log/docker/newdogu.log`.
+- `cat /var/log/docker/newdogu.log`

 Alternative checks:
 - Check the HTTP endpoint of the dogu `https://192.168.56.2/newdogu` or
-- the container status using `docker ps -a`.
+- the container status using `docker ps -a`

 ## Architecture view of an integrated Dogu